Special Educational Needs & Disabilities Local Offer

-- Being at the heart of the community, the school uses parents/carers and members of the community to translate for parents/carers whose first language is not English.
+- Being at the heart of the community, and being situated next door to the local mosque, the school uses parents/carers and members of the community to translate for parents/carers whose first language is not English.

-- Where this is not possible, school would contact the English as an Additional Language (EAL) service and ask for a specialist translator to aid the communication between school and the parents/carer.
+- Where this is not possible, school would contact the Ethnic Minority Service (EMAS) and ask for a specialist translator to aid the communication between school and the parents/carer.

 How will equipment and facilities to support children with SEND be secured?

 - Education, Health Care Plan (EHCP) funding from the authority.